pmcgrenery/WxBrief/TESTING.md

 6. Bug: After clearing all airports, if you press enter both modals appear.
 <br>Fix: The reason for this was that after clicking on the Clear Airports button and either clicking on Yes/No/Close, then the button remains in focus.
 Therefore, when you press enter, it triggers the Clear Airports button as well as the event listener to call the Add Airport modal.
 The fix for this is to add <code>event.preventDefault()</code> to the event listener for pressing Enter.

-7. Bug: On iPhones the installed full screen plug in for leaflet does not work.
-When clicked it enables single finger navigation of the map but does go to full screen.
+7. Bug: Originally, to allow fullscreen map display I installed a plug in to allow this.
+However, on iPhones the plugin does not work.
+When clicked it enables single finger navigation of the map but does not go to full screen.
 As well as this, the radar controls disappear once the map goes to fullscreen view.
 <br>Fix: Removed the full screen plug in and replaced the initial plug in with the <code>.requestFullscreen()</code> method.
 Along with code to have cross browser compatibility it was discovered that it worked on everything except iPhones.
 Unfortunately, the method is not supported on iPhones.
-In the end, to allow cross browser compatibility I ended up with code that just takes the div containing the radar and toggles custom css styling.
+In the end, to allow cross browser compatibility I ended up with code that just takes the div containing the radar and toggles custom css styling that places the div across the full available display.
 While this does not hide the address bar on mobile devices, it is the optimum solution to ensure the function works across all devices and also allows the radar controls to remain displayed in fullscreen.

 8. Bug: Some buttons render differently on iPhones.
 <br>Fix: After some research this is a known issue on iPhones, and the solution is to disable appearance settings that are autonmatically applied.
 [Stackoverflow article](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone)